A proof-theoretic metatheorem for nonlinear semigroups generated by an accretive operator and applications: Treating the normalized duality map and the alternative notion of accretivity

 as well as

 where we write $j_{u,v}$ for $juv$ as well as $\langle y,j_{u,v}x\rangle$ for $juvxy$.

-It is rather immediately clear through the considerations made in \cite{KL2012} that the bound extraction theorems contained in Theorem \ref{thm:metatheoremC} and \ref{thm:metatheoremI} extend to the system $\widehat{\mathcal{V}}^\omega_p$: At first, we have to give a suitable interpretation to the constant $j$ in the model $\mathcal{M}^{\omega,X}$ associated with an accretive operator $A$ (see \cite{Pis2022}).
+It is rather immediately clear through the considerations made in \cite{KL2012} that the bound extraction theorems contained in Theorem \ref{thm:metatheoremC} and \ref{thm:metatheoremI} extend to the system $\widehat{\mathcal{V}}^\omega_p$, as we will discuss now.
+For this, we first have to give a suitable interpretation to the constant $j$ in the model $\mathcal{M}^{\omega,X}$ associated with an accretive operator $A$ (see \cite{Pis2022}).
 For that, note that the function $j$ is defined by contracting the two parameters besides $u,v$, namely $x$ and $y$, into the one argument of $j$ (which is feasible as the witnessing functionals required by the notion of accretivity only have to satisfy $j\in J(x-y)$).
-The interpretation of this constant in the model now has to `unwind' this contraction (which essentially relies on a choice principle).
+The interpretation of this constant in the model now has to ``unwind'' this contraction (which essentially relies on a choice principle).
 Concretely, we are lead to the following interpretation of $j$ (writing $\mathcal{M}$ concisely for $\mathcal{M}^{\omega,X}$): given an accretive operator $A\subseteq X\times X$, define $[j]_\mathcal{M}$ by